smscommunity/sms-guide/_game/shines/noki/episode6.md

 ---

 # Noki 6
 Noki 6 is the notorious "The Shell's Secret", "Choki 6", an infamous run killer.
-It's also a very popularly liked and heavily practiced shine by many runners due to these reasons and the movement involved.
+It's also a very popularly liked and heavily practiced shine by many runners.

 ## Entering the Secret